 Day 9: Explore Murano and Burano

-You will be picked up at the dock of your hotel by a private boat and sped along the Venetian Lagoon to two islands famous for their handicrafts and architecture.
+Your guide will pick you up at your apartmtent and will accompany you to your private boat.
+You'll speed along the Venetian Lagoon to two islands famous for their handicrafts and architecture.
 Known for its glassware shops and factories, Murano boasts a long and still-thriving glass tradition dating back to 1291, when artisans moved their kilns from the old city center.
 Exploring the island on foot, you will visit a museum dedicated to the art of glass and watch a skill glassblowers at their craft; view the splendor of Murano’s palaces and Veneto-Byzantine style churches, some with mosaics and ornamental motifs designed in the 12th century; and, if weather permits, catch a glimpse of San Michele, Venice’s 19th-century cemetery, across the water.
 Your next stop will be Burano, a miniature Venice with picturesque fishermen’s houses.
 Since the 16th century Burano has been famous for its lace, once considered the most refined in Europe.
 Browse local lace shops, visit the museum dedicated to the craft of lace, and lunch in a restaurant on the canal with the colorful backdrop of the fuchsia pink, deep blue and vibrant yellow houses that characterize this lovely island town.

 Day 10: Departure - Arrivederci!

 Your guide will meet you at your apartment and accompany you by private boat to Venice’s airport for departure.
 We salute you with a warm and heartfelt “arrivederci!”
 See you again!
 Now that you’ve traveled with us, know that you have friends here in Your Own Italy.

 - There is a dress code for churches and basilicas.
 Shoulders and knees must be covered, shorts, miniskirts, and sleeveless shirts are not permitted.
 It is recommended that you not take large bags on tours that include churches as storage is not always available